CanadianClimateDataPortal/climatedata-wp-theme/docs/git-branching-strategy.md

 globally inspired by the [semver](https://semver.org/) format `<MAJOR>.<MINOR>.<PATCH>`.

 * The `<PATCH>` is increased when introducing fixes that don’t introduce or change existing features.
-In this Git strategy, a new release should always introduce new features, so it should have a `<PATCH>` number of 0.
+In this Git strategy, this number is increased only for [hot fixes](#hot-fixes).
+A new release should always introduce new features, so it should have a `<PATCH>` number of 0.
 * The `<MINOR>` is increased when introducing a new feature, or changing an existing feature.
 * The `<MAJOR>` is increased when introducing a major redesign that affects most of the site.